A non-commercial alternative venue

 Hunt Gallery presents exhibitions of individual artists and/or groups of artists of regional, national and international renown whose works demonstrate significant aesthetic achievement and art historical importance.

-An integral part of the educational mission of the Department of Art, Design, and Art History (DADAH), the Gallery features curated exhibitions of contemporary art for the academic community and broader St. Louis area public.
+An integral part of the educational mission of the Department of Art, Design and Art History (DADAH), the Gallery features curated exhibitions of contemporary art for the academic community and broader St. Louis area public.

-Upcoming Exhibition:
+Current Exhibition:

 Ferguson and Beyond: Artistic Responses to a Decade of Social Upheaval

-"Ferguson and Beyond: Artistic Responses to a Decade of Social Upheaval 2014-2024" captures the power of individual and cultural histories brought forth by the killing of Michael Brown, Jr., in Ferguson, Missouri, nearly 10 years ago and the ensuing response locally and from around the world in the decade following his death.
-The exhibition is comprised of painting, sculpture, video and poetry with a focus on responses from artists of color from the St. Louis region and beyond.
-Participating artists include Dannie Boyd, Damon Davis, Lillian Gardner, Cheeraz Gormon, Jon Henry, William Morris, Mallory Rukhsana Nezam, Yvonne Osei, Hank Willis Thomas and Ronald Young.
-The Missouri Historical Society also has given permission to print Ferguson Uprising images from its African American History Initiative collection for the show.
-Poets include DuEwa Frazier, Jacqui Germain, Aya de Leon, Jason Vasser-Elong as well as Gormon.
+"Ferguson and Beyond: Artistic Responses to a Decade of Social Upheaval 2014-2024" captured the power of individual and cultural histories brought forth by the killing of Michael Brown, Jr., in Ferguson, Missouri, nearly 10 years ago and the ensuing response locally and from around the world in the decade following his death.
+The exhibition was comprised of painting, sculpture, video and poetry with a focus on responses from artists of color from the St. Louis region and beyond.
+Participating artists included Dannie Boyd, Damon Davis, Lillian Gardner, Cheeraz Gormon, Jon Henry, William Morris, Mallory Rukhsana Nezam, Yvonne Osei, Hank Willis Thomas and Ronald Young.
+The Missouri Historical Society gave permission to print Ferguson Uprising images from its African American History Initiative collection for the show.
+Poets included DuEwa Frazier, Jacqui Germain, Aya de Leon, Jason Vasser-Elong as well as Gormon.
+Curator: Terri F. Reilly, MFA; Artist-Curators: William Morris, MFA, and Lillian Gardner, BFA

 Politics of Exchange